They went out and preached everywhere, the Lord working with them, and confirming the Word by the signs that followed. Amen. Mark 16:20

 17 But you shall not redeem the firstborn of a cow, or the firstborn of a sheep, or the firstborn of a goat.
 They are holy.
 You shall sprinkle their blood on the altar and shall burn their fat for an offering made by fire, for a pleasant aroma to the Lord.

 18 Their meat shall be yours, as the wave offering breast and as the right thigh, it shall be yours.
 19 All the wave offerings of the holy things which the Israelites offer to the Lord, I have given you and your sons and your daughters with you, as a portion forever.
 It is a covenant of salt forever before the Lord to you and to your offspring with you.”

 20 The Lord said to Aaron, “You shall have no inheritance in their land, nor shall you have any portion among them.
 I am your portion and your inheritance among the Israelites.

 The Levites’ Portion

-21 To the children of Levi, I have given all the tithe in Israel for an inheritance, in return for the work which they do in the service of the Tent of Meeting.
+21 To the Levites, I have given all the tithe in Israel for an inheritance, in return for the work which they do in the service of the Tent of Meeting.
 22 Henceforth, the Israelites shall not come near the Tent of Meeting, lest they bear sin, and die.
 23 But the Levites shall do the service of the Tent of Meeting, and they shall bear their iniquity.
 It shall be a statute forever throughout your generations.
 Among the Israelites, they shall have no inheritance.
 24 For the tithe of the Israelites, which they offer as a wave offering to the Lord, I have given to the Levites as an inheritance.
 Therefore I have said to them, ‘Among the Israelites they shall have no inheritance.’ ”